Vero Beach Probation Violation Lawyer

 A Probation Violation Can Send You Back To Jail

 Probation violations are a risk to anyone on probation.
-There are two types of violations, and violations of either can result in the revocation of your parole.
+There are two types of violations, and violations of either can result in the revocation of your probation.
 A substantive violation occurs when you are charged with violating a law unrelated to your original conviction and probation.
 A technical violation occurs when you violate the terms of your probation.

 Probation violations are governed by Florida Statute Section 948.06, a very long and complex statute.
 Dealing with such a statute can be difficult and confusing.
 In Vero Beach, Adam Chrzan, Attorney At Law, can help you with a violation of probation hearing.
 Because of the complexity of probation violations, you need a lawyer who can work to help you avoid the negative consequences.